This guide covers best practices for preparing your environment to develop within the Urbit ecosystem.

 Faster fake ship booting

 While working with Hoon, you'll often want to delete an old fake ship and recreate a fresh one.
-Rather than having to wait a few minutes for the fresh ship to be initialised, you can instead create a backup copy of a fake ship.
+Rather than having to wait a few minutes for the fresh ship to be initialized, you can instead create a backup copy of a fake ship.
 That way you can just delete the current copy, replace it with the backup, and reboot in a matter of seconds.

 To do this, boot a fresh fake ship like usual, but with a different name: